 When you first setup your Airbnb listing, Airbnb offered you the option of setting your price to dynamically adjust to demand.

-Airbnb introduced the Smart Pricing tool to help hosts overcome their pricing “blind spots”.
-Smart Pricing lets you set your prices to automatically go up or down to match demand in your market, but only within the price range you choose.
+Airbnb introduced Smart Pricing to help hosts overcome their pricing ‘blind spots’.
+Smart Pricing enables you to set your prices to automatically go up or down to match demand in your market, but only within a price range you set.

 Smart Pricing and Price Tips work in the same way.
 Airbnb have far greater visibility than individual hosts over all the factors that indicate current levels of supply and demand, as well as the relationship of these variables to listings such as yours.

-It takes all of these factors (and others) into consideration to then determine a nightly price that strikes the optimal balance between maximizing your number of bookings with charging an appropriate amount for each of those bookings.
+Airbnb take all these factors into consideration to determine a nightly price that strikes the optimal balance between maximizing your number of bookings with charging an appropriate amount for each of those bookings.

-In some instances, the pricing tool may recommend charging less than you may think you’re able to charge.
+In some instances, Airbnb may recommend charging less than you may think you’re able to charge.
 It will do so based on how often you’ve told Airbnb you want to host (“as often as possible” vs. “part-time”) and then reducing your rates in a way that best achieves those goals.

-In other instances, it may recommend charging higher prices for your Hawaiian beach-side villa during summer where demand is naturally going to be higher.
+In other instances, it may recommend charging more for your Hawaiian beach villa during summer where demand is naturally going to be higher.

-Either way, the Smart Pricing tool is not without its critics.
-Is it your best option for maximizing your Airbnb earning potential?
-Here’s the case both for and against…
+Either way, Smart Pricing is not without its critics.
+Is it your best option for maximizing your earning potential?
+Consider both…

 The Case For...